-In addition to comprehensive tobacco-free policies that specifically address e-cigarettes, employees and families need help to quit vaping.6 The majority of adult e-cigarettes users plan to quit8 and most young people who vape want to stop.16
+In addition to comprehensive tobacco-free policies that specifically address e-cigarettes, employees and families need help to quit vaping.
+The majority of adult e-cigarettes users plan to quit and most young people who vape want to stop.
+The majority of adult e-cigarettes users plan to quit and most young people who vape want to stop.

-More than eight in 10 respondents (84.8%) said a workplace that supports quitting e-cigarettes is important to them,6 with broad support across non-tobacco users as well as smokers, e-cigarette users and those using both products concurrently.6
+More than eight in 10 respondents (84.8%) said a workplace that supports quitting e-cigarettes is important to them, 6 with broad support across non-tobacco users as well as smokers, e-cigarette users and those using both products concurrently.6

-The Truth Initiative study found that roughly half - 48.6% - of all employees said they would use a quit vaping program themselves or to help a family member or child quit vaping.6 Among e-cigarettes users who intended to quit in the next six months, more than 70% said they would likely use medication or a digital tobacco cessation program.
-Despite the widespread support, only one-third (31%) of workplaces have such cessation programs in place.6
+The Truth Initiative study found that roughly half - 48.6% - of all employees said they would use a quit vaping program themselves or to help a family member or child quit vaping.
+Among e-cigarettes users who intended to quit in the next six months, more than 70% said they would likely use medication or a digital tobacco cessation program.
+Despite the widespread support, only one-third (31%) of workplaces have such cessation programs in place.